Baby hatch: Poland

 The first modern baby hatch in Poland was opened on March 19, 2006.
+Since then, others have been provided in various cities across the country.

 Russia

 Since 2011, ten baby hatches have come into use in Russia.
 In less than one year of activity, the boxes helped to save three children.
 The charity fund The Cradle of Hope (Колыбель надежды) established in Perm is the main project organizer.
 Along with installing and setting up baby hatches, the organization works to prevent infanticide, and helps families cope with crisis situations.
 The baby hatches are installed in hospitals and run by the Wardship and Guardianship authority.

 The law treats babies found in baby boxes as foundlings, who are raised by the state while going through the legal process of adoption.
 Senator Elena Mizulina proposed a law to ban baby boxes.
 In September 2016 the ban was approved by the Russian government, stating that special places for anonymous abandonment of newborns violate the Convention on the Rights of the Child.